mactul/powermake/README.md

 ## Disadvantages of PowerMake

-- PowerMake is very young so it changes a lot with each version and you may have to write some features by yourself (the whole point of PowerMake is that you can write missing features).
+- PowerMake is young so it changes a lot with each version and you may have to write some features by yourself (the whole point of PowerMake is that you can write missing features).
 In theory retrocompatibilty is kept between versions, but this might not be true if you are using very specific features, especially undocumented ones.

 - Because PowerMake gives you full control, the tool can't know what you are doing during the compilation step.
 For example, if we want to import dependencies from another PowerMake, the only thing we can do for you is run the PowerMake where it stands and scan its output directory.
 This works well but has some limitations...
 Another example of this problem is that PowerMake can't know how many steps will be done during the compilation, so if you want PowerMake to print the percent of compilation elapsed, you have to manually specify the number of steps PowerMake will do.